pslisko/performa365docs/docs/howto/use_the_catalog.rst

 Courses
 **********

-When selected from the submenu, the **Courses** page is displayed to the user showing courses depending on user's application role and courses' visibility property.
+When selected from the submenu, the **Courses** page is displayed to the user showing courses depending on user's application role and course's visibility property.
 There are three types of visibility:

 * **Public and self-enroll** - all users can see the course in the catalog and self-enroll to the course.
 * **View only** - all users can see the course in the catalog but cannot self-enroll to the course.